Creating Accounts

 Source code: docs/examples/ts/aztecjs_connection/index.ts#L56-L82

-See the guide on fees for setting up the Sponsored FPC.
+See the guide on fees for more details on the Sponsored FPC and what this snippet means.

 Using Fee Juice